xy2z/BladeRouter/README.md

 # Blader

-A lightweight template router - for websites with minimal dynamic needs.
+A lightweight template router - for websites with no/minimal dynamic needs.

 Using [BladeOne](https://github.com/EFTEC/BladeOne/) - a standalone version of Laravel's blade template engine.